cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 - The syscall descriptor.

-- Four words of data.
+- Five words of data.

 - Three keys.